The “basics” – required for interstate transport and most sales:

 - Prevention: Vaccinate calves.
 Adults can be vaccinated after being tested and proven negative.

 - Blood (Elisa/AGID, antibodies) and manure (PCR, organism) tests.
 We always tested the herd with blood and manure samples at the same time.
 PCR is best for detecting already sick cows, but AGID is better for cows not showing symptoms, so both tests are valuable.
+For more in-depth discussion on testing types: Johnes: What Tests?

 - Your vet should be able to help you send in a sample for Johnes testing.
 Note: testing can take up to 6-8 weeks to get results back!